Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 # What is information architecture?
 This focuses on organising, structuring and labelling content in an effective and sustainable way.
-The end goal is to help users find information and complete tasks.
+The end goal is to help users find information and complete tasks easily and efficiently.

-## Why does a well thought out IA
+## Why does well thought out IA matter?